 In support of improving patient care, the Robert Larner, M.D.
 College of Medicine at the University of Vermont is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-A limited number of rooms are reserved at the DoubleTree by Hilton (formerly The Sheraton) for participants of this conference at a discounted rate of $119.
-Please make your reservation by March 12th: room reservations
+A limited number of rooms are reserved at the DoubleTree by Hilton for participants of this conference at a discounted rate of $119.
+Call 800-445-8867 to make your reservation with the hotel directly or click the link to the hotel's website to make a reservation on-line https://doubletree.hilton.com/en/dt/groups/personalized/B/BTVBSDT-VBH-20190506/index.jhtml?WT.mc_id=POG Please make your reservation by April 23rd.

 If you need assistance, please contact the UVM CMIE office at 802-656-2292.

 $85 General Admission (for those not requiring continuing education credit)